I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How to get sitelinks?

 The more visitors bounce off your website, this sends a signal to Google.

-Before you start creating your next website, here are things you MUST put in consideration to have a perfect site structure that would qualify you for Google site links.
+Before you start creating your next website, here are website structure best practices or things you MUST put in consideration to have an SEO friendly website structure that would qualify you for Google sitelinks.

-This also applies for already existing websites and eCommerce stores.
+This also applies for already existing websites, online shops and portfolio site.

 - Structure your website content prior